MJKWoolnough/ics/README.md

 }
 ```

-AlarmAudio provides a group of components that define an Audio Alarm
+AlarmAudio provides a group of components that define an Audio Alarm.

 #### func (AlarmAudio) Type

 ```go
 func (AlarmAudio) Type() string
 ```
-Type returns the type of the alarm "AUDIO"
+Type returns the type of the alarm "AUDIO".

 #### type AlarmDisplay